microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

 #### Number of pages displayed less than total

-If the number of pages of content is large and do not need to be navigated to at once, the MaxVisiblePips property can be set to limit the number of visible, interactable, pips.
+If the number of pages of content is large and do not need to be navigated to at once, the MaxVisiblePips property can be set to limit the number of visible, interactive, pips.
 If the NumberOfPages is greater than the MaxVisiblePips then the pips will scroll so that the selected page is centered in the control.
 If the NumberOfPages is equal to or less than the MaxVisiblePips, no scrolling will occur and the number of pips shown will be the same as the NumberOfPages.

+Additionally, if there is not enough layout space for the MaxVisiblePips number of pages, the pips will be clipped.
+The layout space is the minimum between the MaxVisiblePips and the total number of pips.

-By default, the number of visible pips is 5.
+By default, the maximum number of visible pips is 5.

 ![A prototype of ten horizontal dots with the fifth initially selected and the dots scrolling when the subsequent pages are selected](images/PipsPager_MaxVisiblePips.gif)